A close quasar pair in a disk-disk galaxy merger at z = 2.17

-Second, \chandra\ ACIS-S detects both quasar nuclei in the hard X-rays (2--8 keV) as compact X-ray point sources whose spatial profiles are consistent with the PSF (Figure \ref{fig:xray}).
+Second, \chandra\ ACIS-S detects both quasar nuclei in hard X-rays (2--8 keV) as compact X-ray point sources whose spatial profiles are consistent with the PSF (Figure \ref{fig:xray}).
 The X-ray positional offsets between the two nuclei are consistent with those of the \hst\ optical nuclei.
-The optically fainter NE nucleus is brighter in the X-rays than the SW nucleus.
-This contradicts naive expectations from a lensed quasar, since gravitational lensing is in general achromatic: the deflection angle of a light ray (and the lensing magnification) does not depend on its wavelength so that consistent flux ratios are expected at different wavelengths from different lensed images given the same underlying source spectrum.
-While the wavelength-dependent geometry of the different emission regions may result in chromatic effects, the differences in the flux ratios between different images at different wavelengths should be minor in a lensed quasar.
-However, the 2--8 keV X-ray flux ratio between the two nuclei is 45$^{+41}_{-33}$, which is significantly different from that observed by {\it HST} in the optical (0.229$\pm$0.001 in F475W and 0.284$\pm$0.002 in F814W), disfavoring lensing.
-The X-ray-to-optical luminosity ratio typically characterized by the spectral slopes $\alpha_{{\rm OX}}$ are 1.46$\pm$0.01 for the NE nucleus and 2.32$\pm$0.13 for the SW nucleus.
-The estimated unabsorbed hard X-ray (2--8 keV) luminosities (assuming a redshift of z = 2.17 for both X-ray point sources) are $\sim$10$^{45.29^{+0.05}_{-0.03}}$ erg s$^{-1}$ for the NE nucleus and $\sim$10$^{43.62^{+0.32}_{-0.58}}$ erg s$^{-1}$ for the SW nucleus, which greatly exceed the most X-ray luminous starburst galaxies\cite{zezas01}.
+The optically fainter northeast (NE) nucleus is brighter in the X-rays than the southwest (SW) nucleus.
+This contradicts naive expectations from a strongly lensed quasar, because gravitational lensing is in general achromatic: the deflection angle of a light ray (and the lensing magnification) does not depend on its wavelength, so consistent flux ratios are expected at different wavelengths from different-lensed images given the same underlying source spectrum.
+While the wavelength-dependent geometry of the different emission regions may result in chromatic effects\cite{Barnacka2014}, differences in flux ratios between different images at different wavelengths should be minor in a strongly lensed quasar.
+However, the 2--8 keV X-ray flux ratio between the two nuclei (NE/SW) is 45$^{+41}_{-33}$, which is significantly different from that observed by {\it HST} in the optical (0.229$\pm$0.001 in F475W and 0.284$\pm$0.002 in F814W), disfavoring strong lensing.
+A caveat is that microlensing can cause such flux ratio anomalies given the different optical and X-ray-emitting region sizes frequently observed\cite{Chang1979,Wambsganss1991,Pooley2006}, although the discrepancy for \obj\ is seen as extreme.
+The X-ray-to-optical luminosity ratio typically characterized by the spectral slopes $\alpha_{{\rm OX}}$ is 1.46$\pm$0.01 for the NE nucleus and 2.32$\pm$0.13 for the SW nucleus (Supplementary Information).
+The estimated unabsorbed hard X-ray (2--8 keV) luminosities (assuming a redshift of z = 2.17 for both X-ray point sources) are approximately 10$^{45.29^{+0.05}_{-0.03}}$ erg s$^{-1}$ for the NE nucleus and 10$^{43.62^{+0.32}_{-0.58}}$ erg s$^{-1}$ for the SW nucleus, both greatly exceeding the most X-ray-luminous starburst galaxies\cite{zezas01}.
+We also find significantly different intrinsic absorbing columns in the two nuclei (4.7$^{+1.3}_{-2.6}\times10^{22}$ cm$^{-2}$ for the NE nucleus and below $10^{20}$ cm$^{-2}$ for the SW nucleus), lending further support to the dual-quasar hypothesis.